truthcoin/www.truthcoin.info/_posts/2016-03-17-peer-database.md

 comments: true
 ---

-> If anything, firms themselves might use "private blockchains" to communicate with their *competitors*.
+> If anything, firms (not users) might use "private blockchains" to communicate with their *competitor firms*.

 ## Intro

 Interest in blockchain technology [enjoyed](https://bitcoinmagazine.com/articles/ibm-deploys-blockchain-as-a-service-announces-initiatives-to-make-the-blockchain-ready-for-business-1455726071) a [meteoric](https://azure.microsoft.com/en-us/blog/azure-blockchain-as-a-service-update/) [rise](https://digitalasset.com/press/digital-asset-closes-funding-exceeding-50-million.html) in the year 2015.
 Unfortunately, due in part to the secretive and informal nature of blockchain expertise, most interest has been misplaced or poorly-executed.
 If investments in 'private blockchain' technology are going to be made at all (which is dubious), they should at least be done right.
-I propose a new blockchain design, the "peer database"
+I propose a new blockchain design: the "peer database".

+### Caveats

+It is easy to imagine a world where Private Blockchains are never used by anyone.
+Indeed, the [whole affair could easily be a grave misunderstanding](https://freedom-to-tinker.com/blog/randomwalker/private-blockchain-is-just-a-confusing-name-for-a-shared-database/), and the concept itself might even be a [walking contradiction](http://www.truthcoin.info/blog/private-blockchains/).

+But if they're going to be done, they might as well be done right.
+In this post I will describe a "private blockchain", as well as --and this is the real show-stopper, folks-- some *applications*.

+( I challenge you to find me anywhere else, on the whole internet, where someone advocates a "private blockchain" or "permissioned ledger" [or whatever abstraction-circus term du jour], *and they also* provide a concrete example of a use-case or application.
+Not some [far-construal](http://www.overcomingbias.com/2012/01/far-idealism-is-hypocritical.html) empty-suit buzzword like "settlement", and actual guy today who has a problem. )

 ## Attributes

-1. Private -- Members can create/enforce rules for excluding the general public / specific people.
+1. Private: Members can create/enforce rules for excluding the general public / specific people.
 2. (Optionally) Encrypted: This database technology can support [data encryption](https://www.youtube.com/v/O1Yo8bt8JAU&version=3&start=240&end=275&autoplay=1), unlike Bitcoin (which does not).
 3. "Decentralized" / Peer-to-Peer (conditional on legal): With the exception of law enforcement (authorities, who can punish criminals and prevent tools from being used), no one has any more control over the shared database than anyone else.
 4. Immutability / Automatic Data Integrity: This database is as permanent as Bitcoin's.
 5. Flexibility: Add whatever rules you want, change who can read/write/edit which parts of the database.

-Even if you're in the blockchain zone: "need to share data with people who are willing and able to defraud you", I have no idea if this will help you.

-But, if you wanted a "private blockchain", this is it.
-This is the only thing that it could be.
+If you wanted a "private blockchain", this is it.
+This is, probably, the only thing it could be.

 ## Design Background
-> What is a blockchain?
+> What is a private blockchain?
 Since no one seems to know, we'll have to deduce the most-likely meaning, all by ourselves.

-### End The Madness

-It is easy to imagine a world where Private Blockchains are never used by anyone.
-Indeed, the [whole affair could easily be a grave misunderstanding](https://freedom-to-tinker.com/blog/randomwalker/private-blockchain-is-just-a-confusing-name-for-a-shared-database/), and the concept itself might even be a [walking contradiction](http://www.truthcoin.info/blog/private-blockchains/).

-But if they're going to be done, they might as well be done right.
-In this post I will describe a "private blockchain", as well as --and this is the real show-stopper, folks-- some *applications*.

-( I challenge you to find me anywhere else, on the whole internet, where someone advocates a "private blockchain" or "permissioned ledger" [or whatever abstraction-circus term du jour], *and they also* provide a concrete example of a use-case or application.
-Not some [far-construal](http://www.overcomingbias.com/2012/01/far-idealism-is-hypocritical.html) empty-suit buzzword like "settlement", and actual guy today who has a problem. )